Russian Revolution (1917) - Background, Events, and Effects

 · The Russian Revolution changed the whole society, culture, and governmental system of Russia.
 All the large industries and agricultural farms came under the direct control of the government.
 In the long term, this policy proved disastrous for the economy.

 · The new regime suppressed any opposition very brutally.
-Joseph Stalin established several detention camps (Gulag) in various parts of Russia where the opponents were put in large numbers and many among them died there due to cruel treatment by authorities and unbearable living conditions.
+Joseph Stalin established several detention camps (Gulag) in various parts of Russia where the opponents were put in large numbers, and many among them died there due to cruel treatment by authorities and unbearable living conditions.
 The Russian authorities exiled the entire population of some areas to other parts of the country.
-A prominent example is the people of the North Caucasus and Crimea, who were exiled to Siberia and Central Asia.
+A prominent example is the North Caucasus and Crimea.
+Many people from these areas faced forced relocation to Siberia and Central Asia.

 Comments